Gentlemen,

 Charlotte Motor Speedway -- At last count, New York City cab driver Farhan Singh had accrued over 30 tickets for speeding and reckless driving.
 Singh may move fast, but not fast enough to escape the attention of City officials who took prompt action.
 They hired him to represent New York as the newest race car driver on the NASCAR circuit.

-In a new campaign to promote tourism, New York City is sponsoring Singh's taxi -- a yellow 1991 Chevrolet Caprice Classic, embellished with "1-800-I-LOVE-NY" decals.
+In a new campaign to promote tourism, New York City is sponsoring Singh's taxi -- a yellow 2004 Ford Crown Victoria, embellished with "I LOVE NY" decals.
 The car, complete with broken left tail light and beaded seat cover, will serve as a rolling billboard, exposed to millions of race fans on TV and speedways across the country.

 While Singh enjoys the sport's financial rewards, he has been known to become quite impatient with race track proceedings.
 "When da hell you be inspecting my car, already!" he shouted at a NASCAR official prior to the race.
 "You want to look at engine or not?
 Make up you mind!
 I don't have all day!"

-Upon tech inspection, the NASCAR official asked Singh to lower the Punjabi music blasting from his car radio, and to remove the empty soda cans, newspapers, fast-food wrappers and chewing gum from the back seat of his racing cab.
+Upon tech inspection, the NASCAR official asked Singh to lower the Punjabi music blasting from his car radio, and to remove the empty soda cans, newspapers, and fast-food wrappers from the back seat of his racing cab.
 "I no put them there, why should I take them out?"
 Singh erupted, shaking his fist at the inspector and cursing him out in his native Urdu.

 While other drivers wear fire-retardant jumpsuits, Singh is content to race in shorts, a tank-top and sandals.
 "I don't need no silly helmet, either," maintained Singh.
 "My turban be protection enough."